pedrolucena05/full-hybrid-vehicle-architecture/README.md

   - **Hybrid mode**, if speed is above 45 km/h.
 - Each **processing cycle** should be approximately **100ms**.

+## Maipulate variables

+- Is needed change the values before execute the project if you want to change it faster to test other scenarios;

 ## How to Run the Project

 1. Open a terminal in the project's **main folder** (where the `Makefile` is located) and run: